Il Mondo (song)

 The song was adapted in English by Robert Mellin with the title "My World", and recorded by The Ray Charles Singers, The Bachelors and Engelbert Humperdinck.

 A French version titled "Un monde fait pour nous" was recorded by Hervé Vilard and by Richard Anthony.
 Fontana himself took a Spanish version, titled "El Mundo", to the top of the Spanish charts in 1965.
 The Spanish version was also covered by popular Cuban singer Roberto Faz and Mexican singer Javier Solis.

-The song was later covered by several artists including Gianni Morandi, Milva, Il Volo, Patrizio Buanne, Ornella Vanoni, Claudio Baglioni, Gianna Nannini, Franco Simone, Karel Gott, Dyango, Al Bano, Punkreas & Piotta.
+The song was later covered by several artists including Gianni Morandi, Milva, Il Volo, Patrizio Buanne, Ornella Vanoni, Claudio Baglioni, Gianna Nannini, Franco Simone, Cristiano Nichelle, Karel Gott, Dyango, Al Bano, Punkreas & Piotta.

 In 2011, Sergio Dalma included a version of the song on Via Dalma II, his second collection of Italian songs performed in Spanish.
 Issued as the first single from the disc, "El Mundo" rose to No. 10 on the official chart released by Productores de Música de España.
 The song also achieved success in Latin America, particularly Argentina, thanks to its inclusion in the soap opera (telenovela) Dulce Amor.